Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,3923.903388,3977.117038.md

 # [February 6th, 2019 Livestream](../2019-02-06.md)
 ## Q&A: Will there be any cosmetics available?
 https://youtube.com/embed/Dtm6xIj-wM4?autoplay=1&start=3923&end=3978
-This question was possibly duplicated with a more recent answer: [June 15th, 2021 Livestream Q&A: Any plans to change the Pioneer trim colour so you can differentiate each other on Multiplayer?](./yt-ox4zHZlziCg.md) [https://www.youtube.com/watch?v=ox4zHZlziCg](https://www.youtube.com/watch?v=ox4zHZlziCg)
+This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Any plans for Character Customisation?](./yt-bC4-mnWrSQM.md) [https://www.youtube.com/watch?v=bC4-mnWrSQM](https://www.youtube.com/watch?v=bC4-mnWrSQM)

 ### Topics